lightning-signer/validating-lightning-signer/contrib/howto/heapmon-requests.md

 ```

 You can control the threshold for "large" requests with the `VLS_HEAPMON_PEAK_THRESH`
 env variable.
-You can add the following line to the `~vls/.lightning-signer/testnet-env`
+You can add the following line to the `~vls/.lightning-signer/testnet-setenv`
 config file:
 ```
-VLS_HEAPMON_PEAK_THRESH=40000
+export VLS_HEAPMON_PEAK_THRESH=40000
 ```

 With `heapmon_requests` enabled additional information about large